Geirangerfjord

 Lysefjord and the South

-The south of Norway contains the famous Lysefjord and two of the country’s famous hikes Kjeragbolten and Preikestolen aka “Pulpit Rock.”
-The near constant rain prevented me from obtaining a photograph on Preikestolen but both it and Kjeragbolten offered amazing views.
-I did, however, manage to catch sunset lighting up the beautiful thousand-meter walls of the Lysefjorden through the fog from the shores of Lysebotn, the lake below.
+Southern Norway is home to the famous Lysefjord and two renowned hikes: Kjeragbolten and Preikestolen, also known as “Pulpit Rock.”
+While the near-constant rain prevented me from photographing Preikestolen, both it and Kjeragbolten offered spectacular views.
+I did manage to capture the sunset illuminating the impressive thousand-meter walls of Lysefjorden through the fog from the shores of Lysebotn, the lake below.

-The area is also home to wonderfully situated abandoned fjord mountain farms throughout the country-side.
+The area is also known for its beautifully situated abandoned fjord mountain farms scattered throughout the countryside.

 Preikestolen, Lysefjord, Norway